FaizaM07/CodERA/README.md

 ---

 ## Project Overview
-DoodleDuck is an inclusive and interactive platform that makes learning programming languages engaging and accessible.
-With features like real-time feedback, gamified lessons, and comprehensive progress tracking, DoodleDuck empowers learners to stay motivated and build confidence as they master coding skills.
+This is an inclusive and interactive platform that makes learning programming languages engaging and accessible.
+With features like real-time feedback, gamified lessons, and comprehensive progress tracking, It empowers learners to stay motivated and build confidence as they master coding skills.

 ---

 ## Motivation
 Learning to code is essential in today’s tech-driven world.
 However, many aspiring learners face barriers such as financial constraints, limited resources, and lack of engagement in traditional methods.
-DoodleDuck was designed to eliminate these challenges by providing bite-sized, engaging lessons and equipping learners with the tools they need to succeed, regardless of their background.
+It was designed to eliminate these challenges by providing bite-sized, engaging lessons and equipping learners with the tools they need to succeed, regardless of their background.

 ---